magenta-aps/osdatascanner/docs/architecture/pipeline.md

 Of cause, the extraction might fail in which case a `ProblemMessage` is enqueued in RabbitMQ.

+#### Per-scan conversion queues

+The worker doesn't read its conversion messages from a single shared queue.
+Instead, it dynamically subscribes to a *per-scan* conversion queue for each running scan: the admin module declares the queue and broadcasts its name when the scan starts, the worker subscribes via the new-queue hook, and the queue is deleted when the scan finishes or is cancelled.
+This makes scan cancellation a single server-side `queue_delete` rather than a client-side drain.

+For full details, see [RabbitMQ](./rabbitmq.md).

 ### Exporter

 The exporter is the final stage of the pipeline before the data leaves the engine.